SACRAMENTS AT ST. PIUS X

 HOLY ORDERS (VOCATIONS)

-For those who are interested in a vocation, please visit our Vocations Ministry Page for more information about prayerful discernment, ministry contact information, and other relevant information.
+For those who are feeling called to a religious vocation, please visit our Vocations Ministry Page by clicking the link below for more information about prayerful discernment, ministry contact information, and other relevant information.

 ANOINTING OF THE SICK